SUSE/doc-unversioned/trento/migration/container-install.md

 1. Install trento-web on Docker

-   Be sure to change the `ADMIN_USERNAME` and `ADMIN_PASSWORD`, these are the credentials that will be required to login to the trento-web UI.
+   Make sure to change the `ADMIN_USER` and `ADMIN_PASSWORD`.
+These credentials are required to login to the trento-web UI.
    Depending on how you intend to connect to the console, a working hostname, FQDN, or an IP is required in `TRENTO_WEB_ORIGIN` for HTTPS otherwise, websockets will fail to connect, causing no real-time updates on the UI.

    > **Note:** Add `CHARTS_ENABLED=false` if Prometheus is not installed or you don't want to use the charts feature of Trento.